lbechberger/LearningPsychologicalSpaces/README.md

 Our training data are the images and similarity ratings of the NOUN database (http://www.sussex.ac.uk/wordlab/noun):
 Horst, Jessica S., and Michael C. Hout.
 "The Novel Object and Unusual Name (NOUN) Database: A collection of novel images for use in experimental research."
 Behavior research methods 48.4 (2016): 1393-1409.

-The script `code/pipeline_NOUN.sh` automatically executes all steps of our analysis pipeline and can be used both to reproduce our results and to see how the scripts are actually executed in practice.
+The scripts `code/pipeline_NOUN.sh` and `code/pipeline_Shapes.sh` automatically execute all steps of our analysis pipeline and can be used both to reproduce our results and to see how the individual python scripts are actually executed in practice.

 ## Preprocessing